echoedinvoker/python/day27/251-btn-entry-set-comp-opt/memo.md

 ### _Checking documents for options_

+> Instead of Python documents, Tcl/Tk documents will list all options.

 ![Alt check tcl/tk documents](pic/03.jpg)

 ### _Create Button component_

 ![Alt create button component](pic/04.jpg)

+- Because all components are under the tkinter namespace, it is common to use "import tkinter as tk" or "from tkinter import \*" to reduce repetition of "tkinter".

 ### _Create function of button_